Prado del Rey (studios): History

-On 13 November 1983, it broadcast the last Telediario news bulletin from Prado del Rey, as TVE news services, then located in the basement of the Casa de la Radio, were moved to the new Torrespaña complex in Madrid at the foot of the communications tower.
+On 13 November 1983, it broadcast the last Telediario news bulletin from Prado del Rey, as TVE news services, then located in the basement of the Casa de la Radio, were moved to the new Torrespaña complex in Madrid at the foot of the broadcasting tower.
 TVE master control room, the central newsroom, 24 Horas news channel, Telediario and Informe Semanal are located there.
 In 2019, a plan to transfer them back to Prado del Rey starting in late 2021 was approved.
+This plan was eventually halted due to the COVID-19 pandemic and was replaced by another plan to modernize the facilities in Torrespaña.